-I’ve been grooming professionally for about 9 years now.
+I’ve been grooming professionally for nearly 10 years.
 As you can imagine, I’ve witnessed my fair share of stinky dogs.

 And yes, I can absolutely confirm – some dog breeds just naturally smell better than others.

 Before we get into specific breeds, let’s just quickly go over some reasons why some dogs smell and others don’t.

 Why do some dogs smell more than others?

 The primary reasons a dog might smell a little off:

 - Build up of dead skin cells within the coat